DefaultValue/docker_infrastructure/Readme.md

 where the files are located and why we think this software is needed.

-2. `Docker infrastructure` (this repository) - run [Traefik](https://traefik.io/) reverse-proxy container with linked MySQL 5.6, 5.7 and phpMyAdmin containers.
+2. `Docker infrastructure` (this repository) - run [Traefik](https://traefik.io/) reverse-proxy container with linked MySQL 5.6, 5.7, MariaDB 10.1, 10.3, phpMyAdmin and Mailhog containers.
 Infrastructure is cloned and run automatically by the [Ubuntu post-installation scripts](https://github.com/DefaultValue/ubuntu_post_install_scripts).
 Check this repository for more information on how the infrastructure works, how to use xDebug, LiveReload etc.